Peddannayya: Plot

-The film begins with Ramakrishna Prasad a supreme authority of the terrain who holds a family feud with malevolent Bhaskar Rayudu a big gun.
+The film begins with Ramakrishna Prasad, a supreme authority of the terrain who holds a family feud with malevolent Bhaskar Rayudu, a big gun.
 The two used to be besties in the past.
 Ramakrishna is paterfamilias to his conscientious joint family.
-All he cares for is his 3 cousins Sai Prasad, Durga Prasad, & Bhavani Prasad, and their mother.
-Plus, they too esteem him as a deity.
-Seeta Mahalakshmi is a plucky woman patiently waiting to knit Ramakrishna for 15 years.
-Since he pledged to be unmarried until his siblings settle.
-Even she too swears not to burn until he ties a knot.
-Besides, Bhavani is a cheerful naughty medico who squabbles with his colleague Sravani.
+He only cares for his three cousins, Sai Prasad, Durga Prasad, & Bhavani Prasad, and their mother.
+Plus, they, too, esteem him as a deity.
+Seeta Mahalakshmi is a spirited woman who has patiently waited to knit Ramakrishna for 15 years.
+Since he pledged to be unmarried until his siblings settled, even she swears not to burn until he ties the knot.
+Besides, Bhavani is a cheerful, naughty medico who squabbles with his colleague Sravani.

 Apart from this, Durga loves vainglory woman Neelaveni, the daughter of Bhaskar Rayudu's sidekick Advocate Chenchuramaiah.
-So, they collude by wedlock the two birds to create a rift in the family which fails because of their idealization bondage.
-In the interim, Bhaskar Rayudu scams a govt project by constructing an inferiority structure in which Durga is also involved.
+So, they collude by locking the two birds to create a rift in the family, which fails because of their idealized bondage.
+In the interim, Bhaskar Rayudu scammed a government project by constructing an inferiority structure in which Durga is also involved.
 Being conscious of it, Ramakrishna upbraids his brother, gets him to resign, and pays Bhaskar Rayudu back the looted amount.
-Meanwhile, Bhavani endears Sravani despite learning she is grown up at a prostitute's house who is going to scapegoat soon.
-As it happens, he has to espouse her with immediate effect for guarding against evils without the knowledge of his elder brother.
+Meanwhile, Bhavani endears Sravani despite learning she is grown up at a prostitute's house who is going to be a scapegoat soon.
+As it happens, he must espouse her immediately to guard against evils without the knowledge of his elder brother.
 Utilizing it, Chenchuramaiah sets fire to the family.
-Though Ramakrishna appreciates & aids Bhavani's deed he backs it because of the remaining refusal.
+Though Ramakrishna appreciates & aids Bhavani's deed, he backs it because of the remaining refusal.
 Presently, Bhavani quits and shelters at their farmhouse.